lassebunk/sitemap_notifier/README.md

   # Enabled in which environments – default is [:production]
   config.environments = [:development, :production]

-  # Delay to wait between notifications – default is 600 seconds
+  # Delay to wait between notifications – default is 10 minutes
   config.delay = 2.minutes

   # Additional urls to ping